 4.11.14 Persons who have lost or who have never held General Faculty status and who are appointed assistant or associate dean are not members of the University Faculty and shall not have department, college or university faculty voting privileges, nor shall they be counted for apportionment of the Faculty Senate.

 4.12.10 Special Status Appointments.
-The rights and privileges of faculty status, excepting the rights of tenure and of election to the Faculty Senate, and with other stated exceptions, shall be extended to the following categories (4.12.11-14):
+The rights and privileges of faculty status, excepting the rights of tenure and of election to the Faculty Senate, and with other stated exceptions, shall be extended to the following categories (4.12.11-12): [Administrative January 2013]

-4.12.13 Coaching positions shall be based on appointment by the Director of Athletics and shall be related to the coaching of intercollegiate athletics.
+4.12.12 Coaching positions shall be based on appointment by the Director of Athletics and shall be related to the coaching of intercollegiate athletics.
 If coaching appointees are assigned a part-time responsibility for teaching or research within the University, they shall be separately contracted for such services.
+[Administrative January 2013]

-4.13.10 Clinical appointments shall be classified according to equivalent faculty title and shall be persons temporarily engaged at the University under a special agreement with a state, private or federal agency not directly connected with the University.
-Clinical appointees shall not have faculty status, rank, tenure, or the right of salary increments as defined for academic rank.
+4.13.10 Clinical appointments shall be classified according to equivalent faculty title and shall be persons on limited appointments at the University supported by state, private or federal agencies.
+Clinical appointees may have faculty status and rank, but shall not have tenure.
+[Administrative January 2013]

 4.20.10 Organization of the General Faculty.
 The President of the University shall be the presiding officer of the University faculty.

 4.20.11 The other officers of the faculty shall be a secretary, a parliamentarian, a marshal and assistant marshals, appointed by the President.